 In the transport equation/RTE the angular scattering pattern is mathematically described by an expression known as a scattering law/phase function, respectively.
 Although for some applications an exact formulation of such a function is known, the representation through a truncated expansion in terms of Legendre polynomials is mostly used in the literature, i.e.,

-where $\Theta$, the phase-angle, is the angle between incident and scattered directions; $C_{l}$ are the expansion coefficients; $L$ refer to as the degree of anisotropy of the medium; $P_{l}$ are the Legendre polynomial of $l-th$ degree.
-Using the Addition theorem for the Legendre Polynomials \citep{Abramowitz-Stegun1965}
+where $\Theta$, the phase-angle, is the angle between incident and scattered directions; $C_{l}$ are the expansion coefficients; $L$ refers to the degree of anisotropy of the medium; $P_{l}$ are the Legendre polynomial of $l-th$ degree.
+Using the Addition theorem for the Legendre Polynomials \cite{Abramowitz-Stegun1965}

 Here $\delta_{0,p}$ is the Kronecker's delta and $P_{l}^{p}$ are the associated Legendre functions of $k$-order and $l$-degree